Y1Jia/Dive-into-Tevatron/README.md

 * data.py: Define class `TrainDataset` and `EncodeDataset` (**construct `torch.utils.data.Dataset` object**).
 Define class `QPCollator` and `EncodeCollator` for **batch construction**.

 The Figure below shows data stream (how data flows from class to class) and corresponding data format changes:![data stream](/photos/Data-stream.png)

+## Dense Retrieval Model

+> Tevatron’s model class DenseModel is a Pytorch nn.Module subclass that defines the deep neural encoder of the dense retriever.
+Functionally, it interfaces the underlying Transformer models and provides methods for text encoding and loss computation.

+In modeling/encoder.py, `class EncoderModel(nn.Module)` is abstract class of encoder, defining:

+* forward: for inference and training
+* how to compute similarity (use inner product )

+* loss: cross entropy loss (specifically, contrastive loss with in-batch negatives)
+* how to init, load, save encoder

+In modeling/dense.py, `class DenseModel(EncoderModel)` further define:

+* how to encode passage and query (how to get representation of doc and query)

+* how to load and build pooler (not use pooler in default)

+## Trainer

+> To complete the dense retriever training setup, we introduce a DenseTrainer which implements miscellaneous training utilities.
+It controls basic setups such as batch size and the number of training epochs.
+When running on multiple GPUs, the trainer will properly set up distributed training and wrap models for gradient reduction.
+During training, it will asynchronously load training data to overlap computation and I/O operations.
+At each training step, **the trainer turns a batch of loaded data into tensors and passes them to the model**.
+In this way, the trainer glues the data sets and models together.

+In trainer.py, `class TevatronTrainer(Trainer)` overrides methods of compute_loss, training_step.